 The area shown on the map below displays the land eligible for participation in the Kalamazoo Phosphorus Reduction program.
 Zoom in on the map to explore the program area in greater detail.

-Bonne is one of our Soil Conservation Technicians and has taken the lead on the Kalamazoo Phosphorus Reduction Project.
-Please reach out if you have questions about the project or would like to start your application.
+Emily is our Soil Conservation Technician and has taken the lead on the Kalamazoo Phosphorus Reduction Project.
+Please reach out if you have questions about the project.

 This project has been funded wholly or in part by the United States Environmental Protection Agency under assistance agreement GL00E02796 to Delta Institute.
 The contents of this document do not necessarily reflect the views and policies of the Environmental Protection Agency, nor does the EPA endorse trade names or recommend the use of commercial products mentioned in this document.